 For children, we do not count situations in which they become anxious in front of adults.
 Children who develop the disorder also need to be excessively anxious in front of their peers.

-Children may try to avoid the social anxiety by crying excessively, having tantrums, being clingy or going mute.
+Children may try to avoid social anxiety by crying excessively, having tantrums, being clingy, or going mute.

 With Social Anxiety Disorder you can run or suffer.

 Most people with Social Anxiety Disorder will go to great lengths to avoid social interactions.
 Some attempt to stay at home with parents well into adulthood convinced that they simply can’t venture out around strangers.
 They may settle for living in poverty, staying in abusive or dysfunctional relationships rather than attempt to move outside their residence.